Motleykm/Portfolio/README.md

                 }
             }
   ```

- Next another validation method that I worked with was the Integer validation method.
-So this will also be displayed when we validate that a numerical value is entered correctly .In this case , we will use this validation method to validate their id number
+  Next, another validation method that I worked with was the Integer validation method.
+So this will also be displayed when we validate that a numerical value is entered correctly.
+In this case, we will use this validation method to validate their id number
   Example here:

  ```c#